Link Search Menu Expand Document

 The changes you just made are now on GitHub, but only in your fork.
 You are free to use them there however you’d like (e.g., you could run your own version of this web page).

-However, we want to see your new change incorporated into the definitive MDI repository.
-To do that you need to make a “Pull Request”, which means you will ask the MDI maintainers to pull the change from your fork into the main repo.
+However, if you wanted your changes added to the MDI Basic Training page, you must make a “Pull Request”, which means you will ask the MDI maintainers to pull the change from your fork into the main repo.

 • Go to your fork of the Basic Training repository on GitHub